 We work incredibly hard to do a great job for our people and our customers.
 Over the years, we’ve won all kinds of accolades and added many awards to our trophy cabinet.

-Applications for our 2021 Aldi Graduate Area Manager Programme are now closed.
-Our application window for the 2022 programme will open at the start of the next academic semester.
+Applications for our 2024 Aldi Graduate Area Manager Programme are now closed.
+Applications for the 2025 programme will open at the start of the next academic semester.

 If you're a graduate and you've got a 2:1, your degree could be in any discipline.
 If you're in your final year at University/ College you'll need to be on track for a 2:1 in any discipline.